Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 A Test Program in Standard Module.

-We will write a small program in the Standard Module to test our newly derived Class Object ClsVolume2.
+We will now create a small test program in a Standard Module to verify the functionality of our newly derived class object.
+ClsVolume2.

 Public Sub SetNewVol2_1()